Jaytechent/Jaytechent/README.md

 - 👋 Hi, I’m @Jaytechent
-- 👀 I’m interested in blockchian
+- 👀 I’m interested in blockchain
 - 🌱 I’m currently on a blockchian developer course
 - 💞️ I’m looking to collaborate on a e-commerce website that collects strictly crypto currency.
-I am open for more idea or collaborator for my project.
+I am open for more idea or collaborator for my Dapp project.

 <!---
 Jaytechent/Jaytechent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.